hojsgaard/pbkrtest/README.md

 ## Installation

-`pbkrtest` is available on CRAN and can be installed as usual:
+`pbkrtest` is available on CRAN and development versions can also be found on Github:

+    ## Install from CRAN:
     install.packages('pbkrtest')

-To build and install from Github with vignettes run this command from within `R` (please install `remotes` first if not already installed):
+    ## Install from Github:
     # install.packages('remotes')
     remotes::install_github("hojsgaard/pbkrtest", build_vignettes = TRUE)